open-mmlab/mmengine/docs/en/migration/runner.md

 ### Migrate the training script

-Compared with the `Runner` in MMCV, `Runner` in MMEngine takes on more functions, such as building Dataloader and distributed model.
+Compared with the `Runner` in MMCV, `Runner` in MMEngine takes on more functions, such as building DataLoader and distributed model.
 Therefore, we do not need to build the components like DataLoader and distributed model manually anymore.
 We can configure them during the instantiation of `Runner`, and then build them in the training/validation/testing process.
 Take the training script of MMDet as an example:

 <table class="docutils">
 <thead>